Adaptive Attention Distillation for Robust Few-Shot Segmentation under Environmental Perturbations: Method

 Specifically, for a given scale \(i\), the AMM first reshapes \(f^{s}_{i}\) and \(f^{q}_{i}\) from \(\mathbb{R}^{H_{i}\times W_{i} \times d_{i}}\) to a flattened format of \(\mathbb{R}^{(H_{i}\times W_{i}) \times d_{i}}\) to prepare them for matrix multiplication.
 The module then computes an attention-guided query mask using scaled dot-product attention, as defined in the following equation:

-In this formulation, the query features \(f^{q}_{i}\) function as the ``Query" (Q), while the support features \(f^{s}_{i}\) serve as the``Key" (K).
+In this formulation, the query \(f^{q}_{i}\) function as the ``Query" (Q), while the support \(f^{s}_{i}\) serve as the``Key" (K).
 The dot product \(f^{q}_{i} (f^{s}_{i})^{T}\) calculates a raw similarity matrix between every feature vector in the query and every feature vector in the support.
-By applying the softmax function, we obtain a set of attention weights where query features that are highly similar to support features receive larger values.
-This process effectively highlights regions in the query image that share semantic content with the support image.

 The resulting attention map is then multiplied by the downsampled support mask \(M^{s}_{i}\), which acts as the ``Value" (V).
 Since \(M^{s}_{i}\) contains binary values indicating the target object's location (1 for the target, 0 for the background), this final matrix multiplication effectively ``filters" the attention scores.
 It retains and aggregates the attention weights corresponding only to the target category, thereby producing a coarse probability map for the target's location within the query image, which we denote as the coarse query mask \(M^{q'}_{i}\).